-At the time a supervisor or manager gives information to an Authorised Officer they must also give the Authorised Officer their written assessment of any risks that reprisal action might be taken against the person who disclosed the information to the supervisor or manager.
+At the time a team leader or manager gives information to an Authorised Officer they must also give the Authorised Officer their written assessment of any risks that reprisal action might be taken against the person who disclosed the information to the team leader or manager.

-Where a supervisor or manager has given information to an Authorised Officer and where the supervisor or manager is able to contact the discloser, they must inform the discloser that they have given the information to an Authorised Officer in the Office and advise the discloser of the name and contact details of that Authorised Officer.
+Where a team leader or manager has given information to an Authorised Officer and where the team leader or manager is able to contact the discloser, they must inform the discloser that they have given the information to an Authorised Officer in the Office and advise the discloser of the name and contact details of that Authorised Officer.